 Lewis Hamilton: Mercedes losing 0.25s to Red Bull at Styrian GP and need 'A game' for victory shot

-Hamilton will start second to Verstappen, the 12-point championship leader, for the second weekend in Sunday's Austrian race; Asked about the prospect of Sunday rain, Hamilton said: "Either way, tomorrow I need to bring my A game.
-End of story"
+Lewis Hamilton will start second to Max Verstappen, the 12-point leader, for the second weekend in Sunday's Austrian race; Asked about the prospect of Sunday rain, Hamilton said: "Either way, tomorrow I need to bring my A game.
+End of story"; Watch Sunday's race at 2pm on Sky Sports F1

 By James Galloway